Crispy Fried Tofu

 Instructions

-1. Press your block of tofu for 20-30 minutes.
-Then cut the pressed tofu into pieces that are a little smaller than you would like the finished chunks to be (I usually cut 3/4” cubes).
+1. Cut your tofu into pieces that are a little smaller than you would like the finished chunks to be.
+(I usually cut 3/4" cubes).
+Stack the cubes back into their original block shape, then press the tofu for 20-30 minutes.

-2. In a large bowl, mix the coconut aminos (or low-sodium soy sauce) and rice wine.
-Then place the tofu cubes in the bowl and marinate with the soy sauce and rice wine marinade for 15-30 minutes.
+2. In a large bowl, mix the low-sodium soy sauce (or coconut aminos) and rice wine.
+Then, place the tofu cubes in the bowl and marinate with the soy sauce and rice wine marinade for 15-30 minutes.
 I like to put everything in a container with a lid so I can occasionally shake it a little to distribute the tofu marinade.

 3. While the tofu is marinating, combine 3/4 cup flour, baking powder, garlic powder, onion powder, salt, sugar, and white pepper in a small mixing bowl.
 Add water and mix well.
 (If you want a thinner coating/thinner batter, add additional water; for a thicker batter, add more flour).
 Place 1/2 cup all-purpose flour in a separate bowl.

-4. Fill a large skillet or saute pan with about 1 1/2” of vegetable oil for frying.
-Heat the oil over medium heat.
-When it’s ready, the oil should start to ripple, and water should splatter out if dropped in the oil.
+4. Fill a large skillet or sauté pan with about 1 1/2 inches (4 cm) of peanut oil for frying.
+Heat the oil over medium heat to 350°F (180°C).
+When it's ready, the oil should start to ripple, and water should splatter out if dropped in the oil.
 If the water splatters violently, the oil is too hot.

 5. Place several pieces of marinated tofu in the bowl with the flour and toss until coated.
 Dredge each piece of tofu through the batter, making sure it's evenly coated, then drop it back in the flour to coat the outside of the batter.
 I use one set of forks to lift the tofu from the batter and another set to lift it from the flour.
 Add more flour to the flour bowl, as needed.

 6. Drop the coated tofu pieces in a single layer in the hot oil and cook, turning as needed.
-Using tongs or a metal spatula, remove the tofu from the oil when the pieces are golden in color, about 3-6 minutes.
-Place the finished tofu on paper towels to drain the oil.
+Using tongs or a spider strainer, remove the tofu from the oil when the pieces are golden in color, about 3-6 minutes.
+Place the finished tofu on paper towels (or on a wire rack with paper towels underneath) to drain the oil.
 Repeat with additional pieces of tofu.
 Serve immediately with your choice of sauce, vegetables, and rice.
 Enjoy!

 Notes & Hints